istio/istio.io/content/help/ops/traffic-management/proxy-cmd/index.md

 ## Get an overview of your mesh

 The `proxy-status` command allows you to get an overview of your mesh.
-If you suspect one of your sidecars isn't receiving config or is out of sync then `proxy-status` will tell you this.
+If you suspect one of your sidecars isn't receiving configuration or is out of sync then `proxy-status` will tell you this.

 {{< text bash >}}
 $ istioctl proxy-status